 The Making of a Classic: "It Was a Very Good Year"

 The song's structure is deceptively simple.
 Each verse represents a different stage of life, marked by a specific age and a corresponding romantic encounter.
 The first verse, set at seventeen, speaks of sweet wine and innocent romance.
 The second verse, at twenty-one, describes encounters with blondes, a sign of growing maturity and perhaps a touch of world-weariness.
-The third verse, at thirty-five, recounts a more profound and lasting love.
+Now, the third verse, at thirty-five, recounts a more profound and lasting love.
 The final verse, with no specific age mentioned, reflects on the past with a sense of quiet contemplation and acceptance.
 This structure allows listeners to project their own experiences and memories onto the song, making it deeply personal and universally relatable.

 Comprehensive Overview